gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.ThemesSchema.md

 > `optional` **company\_id**: `number`

-- The company id in which sales channel exists
+- The company id in which sales channel exists.

 ***